 Municipalities were once controlled and used by Israel as a means of administering its occupation until the formation of the Palestinian Authority (PA) in 1994.
-Prior to the establishment of the PA, Israel created what was known as the “Village Leagues” to administer the OPT through proxies.
+In response to the election of nationalist Palestinian mayors close to the Palestine Liberation Organisation (PLO) in 1976, Israel created what was known as the “Village Leagues”.
+This allowed Israel to administer the OPT through proxies that it appointed.
 Leaders and members of these groups were largely seen as traitors by the Palestinian population and became a target for assassinations during the First Intifada.

 After the PA’s establishment, municipal elections became a significant arena for Palestinian political development.
 Municipal elections were held in 2004-05 in both the West Bank and Gaza – the first since 1976, and the first under the PA.
 Voting mostly followed party lines, but in some cases family and tribal relations also played a role.
 The second municipal elections were held only in the West Bank in 2012 without Hamas participation.
 The third municipal elections in 2017 – again held exclusively in the West Bank – saw lower participation and a shift away from factional politics.
 They highlighted internal divisions within Palestinian politics given the non-participation of Palestinian factions such as Hamas, the Popular Front for the Liberation of Palestine (PFLP), and Fatah-aligned supporters of Mohammed Dahlan.